Our goal was to build a web application to manage images and videos with custom tagging and the ability to query on the

 - Detect Faces: Gives us coordinates for every face in an image

-A Java-SpringBoot was coupled with a MySQL database as Backend utilizing Spring JPA for Dao.
+Java-SpringBoot was coupled with a MySQL database as back-end utilizing Spring JPA for Dao.
 These tools helped create any CRUD rest services needed in a moments time.
 The rule of thumb was to never load a single image in memory of our back-end application, all images should be directly routed from the client to our image repository.
-If we chose to go entirely server-less, we would have opted DynamoDB but MySQL as a db is an easy choice, gives us ability to do aggregations, sorts and pull some stats with very less effort.
+If we chose to go entirely server-less, we would have opted for DynamoDB – MySQL fit our timeline more appropriately and gave us the ability to do aggregations, sorts, and pull stats with far less effort.

-This is most important in every web applications.
-Even more, when your entire content is moved to cloud and accessed from web.
-I am not just talking about application security but how do we securely share content between browser and AWS without having our webserver in between causing bottleneck.
+Security should be viewed as one of the most important non-tangible assets of any organization, we viewed this as one of our major acceptance criteria for this web applications.
+It is even more important when content is moved to cloud and accessed from web.
+This doesn’t only apply to application security but how we securely share content between browser and AWS (without having our webserver in between causing bottleneck).
 This is how interaction happens

-- Once user is successfully authenticated (against Okta in this case), we hit our backend and based on User’s Role and buckets to which user can access in read/update mode, we create a custom iam policy and generate a federation Token credentials with a pre set expiry time and share it with front end.
+- Once user is successfully authenticated (Okta was used), we hit our back-end and based this on User Roles and buckets to which user can access in read/update mode, we create a custom IAM policy and generate a federation Token credentials with a preset expiry time and share it with front end

 - On the client site, we refrain from storing it even in cookies or local storage, just use it from memory to interact with AWS resources